top of page

 Caroline Lucas

 Former Leader of the Green Party, from 2008 to 2012 and 2016 to 2018.
 She was the first Green Party member to be elected as an MP.
 She has previously been voted 'Most Influential MP' and 'Most Ethical Politician' during her time in office.
-Her constituency is Brighton Pavilion.
+Until she left Parliament in 2024, her constituency was Brighton Pavilion.

 Theresa May